Bewitched: Production and broadcasting

-The fifth season of Bewitched (1968-1969) proved to be a turning point for the series, most notably with the mid-season departure of Dick York and the record eight episodes which were filmed without him afterwards (although aired out of order with previously filmed episodes).
-York was suffering from recurring back problems, the result of an accident during the filming of They Came To Cordura (1959).
+The fifth season of Bewitched (1968–1969) proved to be a turning point for the series, most notably with the midseason departure of Dick York and the record eight episodes that were filmed without him afterwards (although aired out of order with previously filmed episodes).
+York was suffering from recurring back problems, the result of an accident during the filming of They Came to Cordura (1959).
 As a result, many episodes in seasons three and four had York's character of Darrin out of town on business.
-Towards the end of the season five, York's increased disability, which had caused numerous shooting delays and script rewrites, resulted in his collapsing on the set in January 1969 while filming the episode "Daddy Does His Thing".
-He was immediately rushed to the hospital and after a long talk with producer-director William Asher, York decided to leave the series.
-At about the same time, Montgomery and Asher announced that they were expecting another baby and it was decided that Samantha and Darrin would also have another child in the fall of that year.
+Towards the end of the season five, York's increased disability, which had caused numerous shooting delays and script rewrites, resulted in his collapsing on the set in January 1969 while filming the episode "Daddy Does His Thing."
+He was immediately rushed to the hospital, and after a long talk with producer-director William Asher, York decided to leave the series.
+At about the same time, Montgomery and Asher announced that they were expecting another baby, and Samantha and Darrin were to also have another child in the fall of that year.
 On screen, Samantha tells Darrin over the phone the news of her second pregnancy in the fifth-season episode "Samantha's Good News".
 That same month, Dick Sargent was cast to play Darrin beginning in the sixth season.
-It was also during this season that Serena (Samantha's identical cousin, also played by Montgomery) was used more frequently.
+Also during this season, Serena (Samantha's identical cousin, also played by Montgomery, but credited to Pandora Spocks in some episodes) was used more frequently.
 Filming of scenes involving both Samantha and Serena was accomplished by using Melody McCord, Montgomery's stand-in.